Zaariy/Hashtag/README.md

   - MongoDb <br>
   - Build Rest Full Api <br>

-## Some challenges we faced and some features I hope to add to the project :

-I had faced many challenges, especially with the backend in MongoDb some queries didn't work with me and it takes to me a lot of time but I fixed them, and I hope to add some features like Chats and Following Friends each other.

 ## Let's take a look at Roadmap Components and their Child's